Why Book with Us

 In spite of the shops and the culture, Barnard Castle feels like a countryside town; in a few minutes’ drive you’re onto lanes where you are separated from fields by drystone walls – an ancient art in these parts.

 Between the town and the A66 is Egglestone Abbey.
 The charming ruins of the small monastery of Premonstratensian ‘white canons’ is picturesquely set above a bend in the River Tees.

 Explore the abbey ruins, take in the views over the Tees Gorge and visit the sensory garden.
 It’s an ideal spot for a picnic, and a shop is open most of the year selling drinks and snacks.
 Dogs are welcome on leads.

 A far cry from city life, this stylish romantic cottage getaway promises guests a unique opportunity to recharge their batteries.
 Enter into the vibrant open-plan living area which provides vast amounts of space to enjoy.

-Recently refurbished into a bijou country cottage in the Yorkshire Dales, this two-bedroom luxury holiday home features a quirky upside-down layout; the bedrooms and bathroom are on the ground floor and the living room and kitchen are upstairs.
+Recently refurbished this bijou Barnard Castle holiday cottage in the Yorkshire Dales sleeps four guests in a quirky upside-down layout.
+The bedrooms and bathroom are on the ground floor and the living room and kitchen are upstairs.